sherlock-audit/2023-06-arrakis-judging/README.md

 Yes that can impact rebalance but should not result in fund loss.

+**Gevarist**

+You can find the fix [here](https://github.com/ArrakisFinance/v2-manager-templates/pull/26) on v2-manager-template repository, we now have two "outdated" variables to check individually if price feeds are outdated.

+**IAm0x52**

+Fix looks good.
+Oracle now has two separate outdated variables to accommodate feeds with different heartbeats

 # Issue M-5: Update to `managerFeeBPS` applied to pending tokens yet to be claimed

 Source: https://github.com/sherlock-audit/2023-06-arrakis-judging/issues/198